Sinclair Radionics: Black Watch

 In August 1975, Sinclair introduced the Black Watch digital watch at £17.95 in kit form and £24.95 ready-built, although this wasn't available to buy until January 1976.
 Including a five-digit LED display, it suffered from technical flaws related to the design of the case, the chip, the battery and accuracy.
 Not only was the watch unreliable, Radionics was not able to fulfil the orders it had taken.
 As a result, Radionics made its first loss in the financial year April 1974 – April 1975.
 The Black Watch fiasco had a devastating effect on Sinclair's finances, and the company would have gone bankrupt had not the Government, through the National Enterprise Board, stepped in to support it.

 Portable televisions

-In 1966, Sinclair Radionics developed the world's first portable television, the "Microvision", but never attempted to sell it because development costs would have been too high based on the complicated design the Microvision used.
+In 1966, Sinclair Radionics developed the a portable television, the "Microvision", but never attempted to sell it because development costs would have been too high based on the complicated design the Microvision used.

 In April 1976, the National Enterprise Board bought a 43% stake in Sinclair Radionics for £650,000, and in October the National Research and Development Council agreed to provide £1 million for a revived portable TV project, which was finally launched in January 1977 as the Microvision TV1A and MON1A at £99.95.
 Supply exceeded demand, and 12,000 units were left unsold until they were sold off cheaply.
 This resulted in a £480,000 loss for Sinclair.
 Sir Clive Sinclair was certain that the TV1B model released in 1978 would be more successful, but sales were disappointing.